Michael Lai (composer): Move to Capital Artists

 In 1982, Lai began working for the Capital Artists record label, a subsidiary of TVB.
 In this position, he played a significant part in helping Cantopop singers achieve success in the industry.
 Lai produced Leslie Cheung's second Cantonese album, Wind Blows On, which propelled the singer to newfound popularity and was certified gold by the International Federation of the Phonographic Industry.
 He also helped organise the New Talent Singing Awards, which helped scout talent like Anita Mui, the winner of its inaugural year in 1982.
 Lai composed some of Mui's songs, such as "Fiery Tango" (似火探戈), from the 1987 platinum-selling album of the same name.

 In addition to working with singers and television series, Lai also composed works for films.
 He won Best Original Film Score and Best Original Film Song at the 1989 Hong Kong Film Awards for Rouge (1988), which featured both Cheung and Mui.
 Throughout his career, Lai has been credited with 30 original musical scores for Hong Kong films from the 1970s to 1990s, as well as 700 original songs.

 Lai received a Hall of Fame Award from the Composers and Authors Society of Hong Kong in 2006.

 Personal life

 Lai was married to Susanna Kwan from 1982 to 1984.

-Lai died on 1 December 2019, in St.Paul Hospital due to lung cancer.
+Lai died on 1 December 2019, in St. Paul's Hospital due to lung cancer.
 He was survived by his son from a former relationship.